kgofweb/Fix-navbar-scroll/README.md

 `pageYOffset`: The number of pixels on the scroll

 `offsetTop`: the number of pixels between an element and the top of the viewport

+Retrieve the amount of scroll traveled with `window.scrollY`

+Set navigation:

+Position of navigation in relation to the top of the viewport

+Static position: default pos of all elements